FailSafe support in Password Manager

 To request a certificate using Windows 2012 Certificate Services Web Interface

-- Use Internet Explorer to open https://servername/certsrv, where servername refers to the name of the web server running Windows Server 2012 where the certification authority that you want to access is located.
+- Use a browser to open https://servername/certsrv, where servername refers to the name of the web server running Windows Server 2012 where the certification authority that you want to access is located.

 - On the Welcome page, click Request a certificate.